Exawind/openturbine/docs/sphinx/theory/rigid.rst

 In this section we describe the terms required to calculate the residual vector and iteration matrix in Algorithm 1 for simulation of the dynamics of a rigid body with six degrees of freedom.
-An OpenTurbine rigid body has reference position and orientation given as
+An Kynema rigid body has reference position and orientation given as

 .. math:: \underline{q}^\mathrm{r} = \begin{bmatrix}